roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "And I fucking hate you!
 I hate that I love your body!
 I hate how hard I get for you!"
 I roared, fucking her tight ass like an animal.

  "UUHHHH GAAAWWWWDDDD!
 I LOVE IT!"
 Mom moaned out, my inner turmoil a huge turn- on for her, apparently, as her tight ass clung to my throbbing cock.
-Report_Story #11
+1